mlkoenig/TroubledRowers/README.md

 - [Ashley](https://github.com/libgdx/ashley):  A tiny entity framework.
 - [gdxAI](https://github.com/libgdx/gdx-ai): An artificial intelligence framework.

+**Note:** This repository only contains the project structure and code, not the game assets.

 ## Demo
 The following video shows the game in action.
 The goal of the game is to steer a kanu through a stony river while trying to not crash with the oncoming obstacles.

 https://github.com/mkoenig-dev/TroubledRowers/assets/51786860/19b09b80-1c67-4963-be28-8801207dcf50